Probate & Estate Property Specialist

 Full preparation for maximum market value

 Best when the home is in reasonable condition, the estate has time and budget, and the family wants top dollar.
 Sarah coordinates cleaning, staging, and repairs through her vendor network.
-This approach works well in Urbandale, West Des Moines, Ankeny, and Johnston where buyer demand remains strong.
+Works well in Urbandale, West Des Moines, Ankeny, and Johnston where buyer demand remains strong.

 What Is the Stepped-Up Basis and How Does It Affect Your Sale?